fredrikhr/configuration/Git/README.md

 Configuration for Git Version Control.

-Nothing too fancy in here, I use a very standard configuration for my Git.

 ## Git-config include path

 The user-specific `.gitconfig` file normally sits in the user's home directory (i.e. `~/.gitconfig` or `%USERPROFILE%\.gitconfig`).
 In order to keep my Git configuration in the local clone of this repository, I use the `include.path` configuration to point my Home-directory `.gitconfig` file to the actual file in this repository.